 Like many modern cities, Almaty displays deep poverty and extravegant wealth side-by-side; its streets are clogged with 35-year-old Soviet-era diesels alongside brand new Lexus SUVs.
 Near the mountains on the south part of town, people live much better than further north or west (locals refer to "up" and "down", meaning in relation to the mountain, so I never understood anyone's directions).

-However, a universal truth to the people of Almaty, as far as I encountered them, is that they were universally enthusiastic, helpful and kind to me.
-I felt safer even in a poor neighborhood alone at night than I do in most American cities.
+However, a universal truth to the people of Almaty, as far as I encountered them, is that they were enthusiastic, helpful and kind to me.
+I felt safer in a poor neighborhood alone at night than I do in most American cities.

 The city's logo.
 Note the stylized apple and Latin script.
 Kazakhstan recently enacted a bold 8-year plan to convert its entire language from the Cyrillic (or the "Russian" alphabet) to Latin (or "European") alphabet.
 I am not sure if things like this logo showcase this movement consciously, or whether they are just part of the same trend.